WeikaiTan/Toronto-3D/README.md

 Dataset can be downloaded at [Link](https://1drv.ms/u/s!Amlc6yZnF87psX6hKS8VOQllVvj4?e=yWhrYX).

-If you have any questions, or have any suggestions to help us improve the dataset, please contact [Weikai Tan](mailto:weikai.tan@uwaterloo.ca).
+Toronto-3D belongs to [Mobile Sensing and Geodata Science Lab](https://uwaterloo.ca/mobile-sensing/), University of Waterloo.

 Teledyne Optech is acknowledged for providing mobile LiDAR point cloud data.
 Thanks Jing Du and Dr. Guorong Cai from Jimei University for point cloud labeling.

+If you have any questions, or have any suggestions to help us improve the dataset, please contact [Weikai Tan](mailto:weikai.tan@uwaterloo.ca).